Tommy Pham Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in the league.

-- The Padres have a 3.85 team ERA that ranks sixth across all league pitching staffs.
+- The Padres' 3.82 team ERA ranks sixth across all league pitching staffs.

-- Padres pitchers combine to surrender 137 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Padres pitchers combine to allow the 10th-fewest home runs in baseball (137 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.